chrisenoch/automatic-image-resize/README.md

 # automatic-image-resize

+# Example app
+See [travelnews](https://github.com/chrisenoch/travelnews) to see the program in use

 # What this app does
 Automatically inserts the correct image depending on Device Pixel Ratio and screen size.